 Midwest Political Science Association Annual National Conference

 Jelier, Richard, "Knowledge Based Urban Development: Lessons from Australian Policies for the American Midwest" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 161.
+161.